elkcityhazard/andrew-mccall-hugo/andrew-mccall/content/blog/traverse-city-web-development.md

 - html
 - css
 - javascript
-description: Andrew McCall is a small, local web designer and developer based in Traverse City.
+Description: Andrew McCall is a small, local web designer and developer based in Traverse City.
 We offer website design and development, marketing services, branding, graphic design and more.
 draft: false